6 Ways to Convert Lurking Online Participants into Active Participants During An Virtual Training

 Ask a seasoned trainer what’s their least favorite venue and there’s a 90% chance they’ll say: virtual.
 It doesn’t matter whether the virtual is occurring in a sophisticated meeting platform with chat, whiteboards, and desktop sharing, or whether the venue is a good, old-fashioned teleconference — virtual instructor-led training has a reputation of being second rate.

 Being a virtual trainer is not for the faint of heart.
-It is incredibly demanding and energy draining.
-If you want to get the kind of engagement that you enjoy in a face-to-face environment expect to work twice as hard to create a space that lurkers will feel comfortable enough to become an active participant.
+It is incredibly demanding and energy-draining.
+If you want to get the kind of engagement that you enjoy in a face-to-face environment expect to work twice as hard to create a space where lurkers will feel comfortable enough to become active participants.

 As challenging as that task may be, here are six tips to end the lurking!

 1. Stand Up

 Having high energy and being engaged in virtual training starts with the trainer.
 Most trainers spend their days on their feet – working the room, moving around, and creating energy and space to enhance learning.
 Yet, get those same trainers on a virtual call and you find them hunched over their computers.
 The energy is not the same and the virtual group can sense it.
 Try standing on your next call.
 You’ll notice the difference immediately.
 Even though you can’t see your participants, you feel more like a trainer when you are standing tall.
 You can even stand when you are on a webinar when you are using a video camera.
 Just make sure you put your computer at a height that captures your entire face and not just the lower portion of it.

 This is one of the very first techniques I learned when I started doing virtual facilitation.
 It still works today.
 I don’t know if Nancy White created it, but she is the one who taught me how to use it.
 It works if you have 24 or fewer participants.